Vinopolis: History

 Vinopolis was developed by the wine merchant Duncan Vaughan-Arbuckle.
-He chose a site beneath the arches of a Victorian railway viaduct that was built in 1866 by the South-eastern Railway Company to carry an extension line from London Bridge Station over the Thames to the north bank.
+He chose a site beneath the arches of a Victorian railway viaduct that was built in 1866 by the Southeastern Railway Company to carry an extension line from London Bridge Station over the Thames to the north bank.

 Vinopolis opened on 23 July 1999.
 Its first program was a four-hour guided tour through static wine displays with tastings.
 The business evolved over the years, and at the time it closed, it operated as both a wine tour and a corporate events venue.

 Offerings

-In July 2008, the attraction the "Authentic Caribbean Rum Experience" was opened, which allowed attendees to sample a selection of Caribbean premium rums.
+In July 2008, the attraction of the "Authentic Caribbean Rum Experience" was opened, which allowed attendees to sample a selection of Caribbean premium rums.